Medically reviewed by Drugs.com. Last updated on May 13, 2020.

 These skin blisters are round, about 5 millimeters to 10 millimeters across (about the size of a pencil eraser), with a red base.
 Sometimes, they are described as a "dew drop on a rose petal."
 They appear in various stages over the next few days and eventually crust over.
 These blisters may appear anywhere there is skin, even inside the mouth, throat or vagina.
 Some patients have only 50 blisters or fewer.
 Others have too many to count.

 Special blood tests, such as the FAMA test (fluorescent antibody to membrane antigen) and the ELISA (enzyme-linked immunosorbent assay), are also available, but they do not need to be done in most patients.
 Sometimes your physician may scrape a chickenpox blister to examine it under the microscope.

 Chickenpox blisters form over a period of 3 to 5 days and then crust over during the next 7 to 10 days.

 Some people are at high risk of serious complications from chickenpox, including people who have problems with their immune system, certain pregnant women, and premature infants.
 If a person at high risk is exposed to someone with chickenpox, an injection of varicella zoster immune globulin (VZIG) also may help to prevent chickenpox.
 VZIG contains protective antibodies against chickenpox that are taken from the blood of healthy people who have high levels of protection against the chickenpox virus.
 However, VZIG rarely is given unless a person at risk of serious complications has been exposed to someone with chickenpox for more than one hour.

-Doctors can use the antiviral medication acyclovir (Zovirax) to help minimize the symptoms of chickenpox in adults, but it is only effective if it is started within the first 24 hours after exposure.
+Doctors can use an antiviral medication such acyclovir (Zovirax) or valacyclovir (Valtrex) to help minimize the symptoms of chickenpox in adults.
+It is most effective if it is started within the first 24 hours after the onset of the rash.
 Any parent without a personal history of chickenpox whose child develops chickenpox should call his or her own doctor right away to see whether treatment is recommended.
-Healthy children who get chickenpox do not usually need acyclovir because it does not appear to help much.
-If your child develops chickenpox, his or her doctor will determine whether this medication or other types of treatment should be used.